Becoming a Chorister

 Full choristers sing at five church services per week–Evensong on Tuesdays, Wednesdays, and Thursdays and both Eucharist and Evensong on Sundays–which means that, on average, a chorister learns at least eight new pieces each week.
 They also sing at several high-profile concerts per year including the annual performance of Handel’s Messiah.
 The choir tours both nationally and internationally, singing at some of the greatest churches and concert halls in the world.

-By the time choristers enter into eighth Grade, many find that their voices have begun to change.
+By the time choristers enter into eighth grade, many find that their voices have begun to change.
 Once the music staff determine that a chorister is no longer able to sing in the treble range, he is invested as an Acolyte.
 Acolytes take part in the ritual aspects of the church services such as carrying torches, processional crosses, and thuribles, as well as serving as mentors to the probationers.
 They continue to receive voice lessons in which they are carefully trained through their voice change and are introduced to other styles of choral music they are likely to encounter after leaving the Choir School, such as a cappella and musical theater.